MicrosoftDocs/dynamics-365-fraud-protection/content/set-up-purchase-protection-guide.md

 ### Rules

-Writing Rules, which can use features like Velocities, Lists, External cCalls, and DFP model scores to make decisions.
+Writing Rules, which can use features like Velocities, Lists, External Calls, and DFP model scores to make decisions.
 - [Manage rules](https://learn.microsoft.com/en-us/dynamics365/fraud-protection/rules)

 ### Velocities